xinyee20/tp/docs/team/successs404.md

     * Highlights: Moderate amount of effort was made as implementation of the commands was rather straightforward.
     Though some time was spent to fix the Ui and Storage bugs concerning the commands.

-* **New Feature 4**: Established the initial setup of the Storage components

-    * What it does: Stores the tutorial group data in the application as a JSON file.

-    * Justification: This enhancement establishes the foundation of the Storage components of the application.
-    The other group members subsequently added further details to the Storage components, where they allowed more Model components (StudentInfo, Attendance, Participation, etc.) to be stored inside the JSON file and allowed data to be loaded from the previous session.

-    * Highlights: This enhancement requires the analysis of the Storage and Model component.
-    Time was spent to convert the Model components (Group, Lesson, Student) into Jackson-friendly versions to store in a JSON file.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=successs404&tabRepo=AY2021S1-CS2103T-W12-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other)